Scott-Borecki/rails-engine/README.md

 ## Overview
 This is an API that provides a means to access resources from an Ecommerce database.
 This API uses both RESTful and non-RESTful endpoints.

+## Getting Started

 ## Endpoints

-The base path of each endpoint request is:
+Assuming you are accessing the API through your local server, the `base path` of each endpoint request should be:

 ```
 http://localhost:3000/api/v1